dcmorse/asynchrony-emoji/README.md

 Keep this repo up to date then install it in one fell upload.

 # Style Guide
-Discord replaces dashes (`-`) in filenames with (``), so don't use dashes in filenames, use underscores or mashcase - it's probably best to use whichever of those two slackmojis uses.
+Discord deletes dashes in filenames, so don't use dashes in filenames.
+Use underscores or mashcase - it's probably best to use whichever of those two slackmojis uses.